Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors: Kronecker Variance Matrix

 We note that

 so the corresponding action on the parameter space is

-We now show that the matrix $Q$
+We now show that the matrix

 together with $\Omega _{0}$ itself, is the maximal invariant statistic.
 That is, any other invariant statistic can be written as a function of $\left( Q,\Omega _{0}\right) $.
-The distribution of the maximal invariant depends only on the concentration parameter
+The distribution of the maximal invariant depends only on the concentration parameter $\lambda $, the parameter of interest $ \beta $, and $\Omega _{0}$ itself.